 As a pan-Canadian network of universities and industry employer organizations, the Future Skills Innovation Network (FUSION)’s goal is to design and implement training to support the skills development that is critical for success in the 21st-century labour market, with a particular focus on engaging and supporting underrepresented groups.

-FUSION participants showed statistically significant skill gains from the beginning to the end of their FUSION experience.
-The FUSION curriculum integrated well with students’ experiential learning and curricular courses.
-Students overwhelmingly reported that their experience with FUSION was helpful for finding future employment and that they would recommend the experience to their peers.
+FUSION participants show statistically significant skill gains from the beginning to the end of their FUSION experience.
+FUSION skills modules integrate well with students’ learning, work, and life roles supporting effective applied learning in all contexts.
+Students overwhelmingly report that their experience with FUSION was helpful for supporting their next steps, including finding future employment, and that they would recommend the experience to their peers.

 Our Programs